noahbclarkson/gemini-structured-output/README.md

 ### Structured Generation

 The library leverages `schemars` to generate an OpenAPI 3.0 schema from your Rust structs.
-This schema is passed to Gemini either via generation configuration (Gemini 1.5 Pro/Flash) or injected into the system prompt for legacy compatibility.
+For newer models (Gemini 2.0/3.0 or `gemini-experiment`), the schema is enforced via native generation config; older models fall back to system prompt injection for compatibility.

 The `StructuredRequest` builder allows you to configure: